pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 - `debugger.maxdatalength = 400`: set limit (in bytes) for the data shown in the Stack and Watch results.
 - `debugger.maxdatanum = 400`: limit the number of elements for tables shown in the Stack and Watch results.
 - `debugger.maxdatalevel = 3`: limit the number of nested levels for tables shown in the Stack and Watch results.
+- `debugger.port = 8172`: set port number to use for debugging.
 - `debugger.redirect = nil`: specify how `print` results should be redirected in the application being debugged (0.39+).
 Use `'c'` for 'copying' (appears in the application output and the Output panel), `'r'` for 'redirecting' (only appears in the Output panel),